Passport and ID Document Verification in Canada

 MRZ format for passports (TD3)

 ICAO compliance ensures interoperability across all member states, which is critical for businesses operating internationally.
-The eIDAS 2.0 regulation and EU Digital Identity Wallet will complement this framework by introducing a European digital identity wallet by 2027, with implications for UK-based firms serving EU customers.

-UK-specific identity documents: types and verification points
+Request a free pilotCanadian identity documents: types and verification points

-UK passport
+Canadian passport

-- RFID chip with BAC and EAC protection
+- RFID chip with BAC protection

-- Laser-perforated personalisation on data page
+- Laser-engraved personalisation on data page

-- UV-reactive security features on multiple pages
+- UV-reactive security features

 - MRZ TD3 format (two lines, 44 characters)